 - Have you built in the prep time for things that require prep?

 - Do you have a reliable place to connect with like-minded people who help you stay on your own true path?

 Build in Some Ways To Stay Calm and Balanced

 You might know exactly what you need, such as more meditation or yoga.
 Mindfulness and breathing definitely help.

 And make sure you connect with kindred spirits who get you and help you remember to take care of you.
-I love creating groups that provide that kind of sustainable balance and camaraderie.
+I love creating small group communities that provide that kind of sustainable balance and camaraderie.